What to Give a Dog with Upset Stomach: 10 Remedies

 Add a handful of new food to a dog’s regular food and slowly increase the amount of new food mixed with the old food until your dog is comfortable eating only the new food.

-3. Don’t Feed Your Dog Human Food
+3. Don’t Feed Your Dog Some Human Food

 Certain human foods are healthy for dogs to consume.